by-cx/uroboros.xyz/content/post/2017/another_disk_for_encrypted_ubuntu.md

 ## Partitioning

-The new SSD should have a some partition table.
+The new SSD should have some partition table.
 One partition is enough and the easies way is to [use *gparted*](http://gparted.org/):

 ![Gparted with encrypted partition](/post/2017/luks_gparted_1.png)